Reassessing My “Works on My Machine” Certificate

 - Mass copy real data – copy data from your production database and use it in your testing environment.

 All of these are valid methods to prepare your application for the real world.
 Using real data that’s been copied from production is “as good as the real thing”, but it’s not so recommended to do this as part of your routine.
-Your users’ real data is usually private data which must be guarded and shouldn’t be moved around.
+Your users’ real data is usually private data that must be guarded and shouldn’t be moved around.
 As they say, security first!

 How do I get certified?